Dynamically Optimized Super-Robust Nonadiabatic Holonomic Quantum Gates Based on Superconducting Circuits: The dynamically corrected NHQC scheme

-With the guidance of the dynamical correction method \cite{KhodjastehKaveh_2009,WangXin_2012,RongXing_2015}, the work in Ref.~\cite{LiSai_2021} was able to suppress X errors up to fourth order by inserting two pulses at the middle point in each half of the evolution path in the conventional NHQC.
-Accordingly, the control parameters in the Hamiltonian can be
+With the guidance of the dynamical correction method \cite{KhodjastehKaveh_2009,WangXin_2012,RongXing_2015}, the dynamically corrected NHQC (DC-NHQC) scheme \cite{LiSai_2021exper,LiSai_2021,LiuBaoJie_2021super} can further enhance the robustness to against the control error $\epsilon$ by inserting two pulses at the middle point in each half of the evolution path in the conventional NHQC.
+Accordingly, the control parameters of the Hamiltonian are given by

-Notably, the whole process can still realize universal single-qubit holonomic gates, as the same in Eq.~\eqref{Eq:UU}.
-And the total pulse area is also $2\pi$.
-When the $X$ error is taken into account, the holonomic gates in the dressed basis $\{|b\rangle, |d\rangle\}$ will change to
+Notably, the whole process above can also be used to realize universal single-qubit holonomic gates, as the same in Eq.~\eqref{Eq:UU}.
+When the control error $\epsilon$ is taken into account, the holonomic gates in the dressed basis $\{|b\rangle, |d\rangle\}$ will change to